 A professional service or lawyer should conduct your trademark search.
 Searchers need to analyze a variety of databases not available to the public.
 If you try to do the search yourself and make an error, the negative connotations can be brutal.
 You might spend three to five years building your business through a ton of blood, sweat, tears and money.
 Then a cease and desist letter comes in the mail asserting you are infringing on another mark.
 You are forced to change to another domain and business name.
 That’s a lot of money, time, and effort down the drain.

 Once the search is completed, it is time to finally register.
 The registration process isn’t particularly difficult.
 The simplicity can be a trap, however.
 You are required to make certain assertions in the process, such as choosing mark classifications.
 If done incorrectly, you can leave yourself open to future problems.

 Once your application is in with the Patent & Trademark Office, it is time to hurry up and wait.
 The approval process takes a long time.
 You should receive a postcard from the PTO in three to four months acknowledging they received your application.
 From there, it can be another three to six months before an examining attorney either approves the mark or, more likely, send you correspondence questioning certain aspects of the filing.
-If you receive a letter, you must reply and then wait another three to six months.
-The process can take six months in a best case scenario and up to two years in a worst case one.
+If you receive a letter, you must reply and then wait for another three to six months.
+The process can take six months in a best-case scenario and up to two years in a worst-case one.